FDSN/StationXML/docs/response-practical.rst

    f_c =  \frac{\omega}{2\pi} = 2.0 Hz

-For many applications the exact instrument response is not needed and it is sufficient to calculate a single scalefactor to convert from recorded COUNTS to ground motion (e.g, M/S).
-For instance, if the signal of interest only contains energy within the flat part of the spectrum (e.g., band-limited signal), then we might be able to ignore the polezero shape altogether and compute and overall scalefactor (to go from COUNTS to M/S) for the sensor + datalogger.
+For many applications the exact instrument response is not needed and it is sufficient to calculate a single scale factor to convert from recorded COUNTS to ground motion (e.g, M/S).
+For instance, if the signal of interest only contains energy within the flat part of the spectrum (e.g., band-limited signal), then we might be able to ignore the polezero shape altogether and compute and overall scale factor (to go from COUNTS to M/S) for the sensor + datalogger.

-For instance, if the STS-2 sensor discussed above were connected to a generic Reftek RT-130 datalogger, we can calculate an approximate forward scalefactor:
+For instance, if the STS-2 sensor discussed above were connected to a generic Reftek RT-130 datalogger, we can calculate an approximate forward scale factor:

 .. math::